Alexis Tam Chon Weng

 He studied secondary education at Pui Ching School, graduating in 1981.
 By then, he had stopped attending church regularly, but he was eventually baptized, shortly before his marriage.
 “My godparents were my wife’s parents.
 Today, I am a Catholic.”

-In December 2009, Chui Sai On was appointed as Chief Executive of Macau and chose Tam to head his office once again and be the spokesperson of the Macau government.
+In December 2009, Chui Sai On was appointed as Chief Executive of Macao and chose Tam to head his office once again and be the spokesperson of the Macao government.

 In 2014, Tam was designated as Secretary for Social Affairs and Culture, a position he still holds today.